syntasso/workshop/installing-kratix/README.md

 ### Set up your platform cluster

-The below commands will create our platform cluster and install Kratix.
+The below commands will create your platform cluster and install Kratix.

 ```
 kind create cluster --name platform